smartcontractkit/chainlink-local/README.md

 ### Installation

+Before you start, please make sure you have the latest version of the Foundry tools by following the installation (and update) instructions [here](https://book.getfoundry.sh/getting-started/installation).

 Install the package by running:

 #### Foundry (git)

 ```
-forge install smartcontractkit/chainlink-local
+forge install smartcontractkit/chainlink-local --no-commit
 ```

+This command will install chainlink-local into the `./lib` folder in your Foundry project.

-and then set remappings to: `@chainlink/local/=lib/chainlink-local/` in either `remappings.txt` or `foundry.toml` file
+Then you need to update [remappings](https://book.getfoundry.sh/projects/dependencies#remapping-dependencies) in either `remappings.txt` or `foundry.toml` file to: `@chainlink/local/=lib/chainlink-local/`

 #### Hardhat (npm)